-Inventorying 101: How To Take Inventory The Smart Way
+Inventorying 101: How To Take Inventory (or Take Stock)

-Taking inventory is more than counting products on shelves; it is a structured process for acquiring, storing, and inventorying resources so a business always knows what it owns, where it is, and what it is worth.
+Taking inventory, also known as taking stock, is more than counting products on shelves; it is a structured process for acquiring, storing, and inventorying resources so a business always knows what it owns, where it is, and what it is worth.
 Done well, inventorying reduces stockouts, eliminates excess stock, and improves financial accuracy.

 In this guide, you will learn what “taking inventory” really means, the core steps of an inventory stock take, and best practices to modernize your process with digital tools.